Home 5 Events & Fundraisers 5 Head-Shaving 5 Cut Your Hair with Purpose: Your Complete Hair Donation Guide

 2019 St. Baldrick’s Northwest Tucson Event

-Minimum Hair Length Requirements
+Hair Donation Length Requirements

-Ensuring Hair Health and Cleanliness
+The Importance of Hair Health and Cleanliness

 “The best tip I have for growing out hair is to get your hair trimmed.
 By trimming the hair, you are cutting off the split ends and preventing the hair from snapping off.”